Oblarg/docs/TelemetryDesignDoc.md

 * Command-based structure (subsystem tags)
 * Actuation safety (for telemetry consumers)

-Only some of these features are metadata of the telemetry topics themselves - others are metadata of dashboard display widget.
-A tentative spec for metadata of a NT4 telemetry topic can be seen below:
+Only some of these features are metadata of the telemetry topics themselves - others are essentially dashboard formatting info, which should be kept separate from metadata about the inherent properties of the published telemetry.
+Dashboard layout will be discussed in a later section; a tentative spec for metadata of a NT4 telemetry topic can be seen below:

 ```typescript
 {